 What do the experts say about painting on your baby?

-As to the relative safety of this project, the experts I contacted were split.
-One Medical Pediatrician Sara Huberman Carbone, MD tells Romper, "This is a fun and safe way to be festive at home!
-I would recommend using non-toxic, washable paint such as tempera or finger paints, plus washing off the paint as soon as possible to minimize any risks of exposure to chemicals.
+As to the relative safety of this project, the experts Romper contacted were split.
+"This is a fun and safe way to be festive at home,” One Medical pediatrician Dr. Sara Huberman Carbone, M.D., tells Romper.
+“I would recommend using non-toxic, washable paint such as tempera or finger paints, plus washing off the paint as soon as possible to minimize any risks of exposure to chemicals.
 It’s a good idea to test the paint on a small patch of the baby's skin to ensure the infant is not sensitive to the paint prior to covering their bottom."

-But pediatrician Dr. Amna Husain isn’t convinced of the safety.
-“As much as these pictures are adorable, and as a mom, I love cute photo opps for babies, but as a doctor, the odds of skin irritation are very high.
-Babies' allergies and susceptibility to irritation are so unknown,” she tells Romper.
+But others aren’t convinced of the safety.
+“As a mom, I love cute photo ops for babies.
+But as a doctor, the odds of skin irritation are very high,” pediatrician Dr. Amna Husain, M.D., IBCLC, tells Romper.
+“Babies' allergies and susceptibility to irritation are so unknown.”